SkymB/igobycluless-gatsby-template/src/content/pages/contact.md

 slug: /contact
 title: Contact Me
 ---
 Have a question for me?
 Feel free to ask!
-Doesn't mean I'll be able to give a good response, though.
+Hopefully, I can help or answer as best as I can!